Danni Baird Shows Kathryn Dennis Support While Jennifer Snowden Lashes Out At Her

 On the latest Southern Charm episode, Kathryn Dennis was shown meeting up with Danni Baird.
-During an emotional talk, Kathryn confessed that she, after failing a drug test administered as part of her child custody dispute with her ex, Thomas Ravenel, over their two young children, spent the summer in California undergoing rehab treatment.
-Kathryn teared up as she admitted that Thomas had full custody of their daughter and son and that she hasn’t seen them in months.
+During an emotional talk, Kathryn confessed that after failing a drug test administered as part of her child custody dispute with her ex, Thomas Ravenel, over their two young children, she spent the summer in California undergoing rehab treatment.
+Kathryn teared up as she admitted Thomas had full custody of their daughter and son and that she hasn’t seen them in months.

-In the same episode, Jennifer Snowden, four weeks after giving birth to her son Ascher, who had to have brain surgery right after his birth, revealed to Cameran Eubanks that Kathryn had yet to visit or even reach out to her.
+In the same episode, Jennifer Snowden, four weeks after giving birth to her son Ascher — who had to have brain surgery right after his birth — revealed to Cameran Eubanks that Kathryn had yet to visit or even reach out to her.
 Jennifer even revealed that the day before she gave birth, she sent Kathryn a text, only to be ignored.

 The episode showed Danni being supportive of Kathryn while Jennifer questioned her friendship with Kathryn.
-Considering how much relationships can change throughout filming and post-filming of the reality TV show, some viewers may wonder if Danni and Kathryn are still friends.
-Is Danni, who like Jennifer is one of the show’s recurring cast members, still friends with Kathryn, or has she joined the side of Kathryn’s critics, namely Landon Clements and Cameran Eubanks?
+Considering how much relationships can change before, during, and after filming of the reality TV show, some viewers might wonder if Danni and Kathryn are still friends.
+Is Danni still friends with Kathryn, or has she joined the side of Kathryn’s critics, namely Landon Clements and Cameran Eubanks?
 Have Jennifer and Kathryn reconciled?

 Happy birthday KD!
 Thinking of you on your special day ???????????? pic.twitter.com/mT7rYdRbFF